AbdulRafay517/kamay-website/README.md

-Here is a suggested text for your GitHub README file for the KAMAY website:

----

 # KAMAY Website

 Welcome to the official repository for the KAMAY website, a comprehensive platform showcasing our diverse range of services including technical solutions like solar energy and IT, as well as non-technical fields such as real estate, event organizing, and digital marketing.